koajs/jwt/README.md

 ### Passing the secret

-Normally you provide a single shared secret in `opts.secret`, but another alternative is to have an earlier middleware set `ctx.state.secret`, typically per request.
-If this property exists, it will be used instead of the one in `opts.secret`.
+One can provide a single secret, or array of secrets in `opts.secret`.
+An alternative is to have an earlier middleware set `ctx.state.secret`, typically per request.
+If this property exists, it will be used instead of `opts.secret`.

 ### Checking if the token is revoked